-Workers’ comp insurance covers employees’ lost wages, medical bills, and legal expenses if they become injured on the job.
+Workers’ comp insurance helps cover an employee’s medical bills and lost wages and an employer’s legal expenses in the case of a work-related injury.
 Each state administers its own workers’ comp program through a commission or board that makes sure businesses comply with workers’ comp laws.

 Do I need workers’ comp insurance?